 Series C in 2015

-Axcella is a clinical-stage biotechnology company that treats complex diseases using endogenous metabolic modulator (EMM) compositions.
-They combine biological pathways with developments in systems biology and machine learning.
-Their proprietary platform is clinically validated across several indication areas, with clinical-stage candidates in muscle, neurodegenerative, and liver conditions.
+Axcella is a clinical-stage biotechnology company dedicated to addressing complex diseases through the use of endogenous metabolic modulator (EMM) compositions.
+By integrating biological pathways with advancements in systems biology and machine learning, Axcella aims to identify protein nutrients in the human diet that possess significant pharmacological effects.
+The company has developed a proprietary platform that has been clinically validated across various indication areas, including muscle, neurodegenerative, and liver conditions.
+Axcella's innovative approach seeks to enhance health outcomes by leveraging the therapeutic potential of EMMs.

 Denali Therapeutics